Chanson Père et Fils - Beaune 1er Cru Clos des Mouches 2017

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2022 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated estate (2022 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

 Founded in 1750 and owned by Bollinger since 1999, this classic Beaune-based house has now fully established its identity and style.
 It rivals the best in the industry with its precise and pure wines, both white and red.
 Vincent Avenel has taken the reins of the house, succeeding Gilles de Courcel, to whom we owe its revitalization.
-A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though slightly less pronounced than in previous vintages.
+A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though it falls slightly short of previous vintages.
 We will wait to taste the 2020s in bottle to judge whether this great estate is moving in the right direction with its new team.

 Wine Spectator